Website SEAMAAC, Inc.

 JOB SCHEDULE: Full-Time Non-Exempt

-QUALIFICATIONS: Bachelor’s degree required from an accredited college/university.
-Minimum two years’ experience in social work or related field that includes case management and child welfare experience working with children and youth, juvenile delinquency, and/or families.
+QUALIFICATIONS: Bachelor’s degree required from an accredited college/university in Social Work or related field.
+Related fields are limited to social services, sociology, psychology, theology, education, criminal justice, human services, and public administration.
+Minimum one year experience in social work or related field that includes case management, education and child welfare experience working with children and youth, juvenile delinquency, and/or families.
+Possess a valid driver’s license and a vehicle.

 Interested applicants MUST submit a detailed cover letter and resume to email@example.com.
 Applications without these materials will not be considered.